-The schedule was this; the first two hours were dedicated to swordsmanship, the next two on unarmed combat and if I had the time I went over to Taryst's shooting range, spending the last hour practicing firing drills, both Garrakson and Torris would almost always be there and so I would go for the company as well.
+The schedule was this; the first two hours were dedicated to swordsmanship, the next two on unarmed combat and if I had the time I went over to Taryst's shooting range, spending the last hour practising firing drills, both Garrakson and Torris would almost always be there and so I would go to for the company as well.

 That was before poor Torris got maimed of course.

 Throne did my limbs ache!
-Today was certainly not the first, but hopefully the last were I would neglect my regime, not saying I didn't train, I did, but way too hard, and had neglected to stretch before too.
+Today was certainly not the first, but hopefully the last were I would neglect my regime, not saying I didn't train, I did, but way too hard, and had ignored to stretch before also.
 After I had retreated from my crime scene, I had retrieved my weapons from security and went straight home to my hab block.
 Immediately, my sword was out and I was slashing the air in a blind and rusty rage.
-My years of training and discipline thrown out the window.
+My years of training and discipline were thrown out the window.
 I barely lasted half an hour before I was gasping for breath and weak from exertion.

 But my anger was all but spent.

 I was an idiot, a complete and utter idiot!
 I had no excuse to beat up on Vex, even if he had willingly told, I should have seen his treachery coming and planned for it in advance.
-'Trust nothing, suspect everything" those words could not ring any truer right now!
+'Trust nothing, suspect everything" those words could not ring any more accurate right now!

 No, I had to lose myself in my anger.
-I've had that problem ever since I was a child something would happen that would anger me and I would hurt people, badly.
+I've had that problem ever since I was a child something would happen that would anger me, and I would hurt people, badly.

 'A blind rage' I heard it called once, I could not recall who had said it exactly

 It was as if something had taken over me.
-I would lose control and all I would do is hurt the one who had done me wrong, no matter what.
+I would lose control, and all I would do is hurt the one who had done me wrong, no matter what.

 That I did remember and that I remembered well.

 Poor Vex Carpompter, he did not deserve my wrath.
-All of my repressed anger from the last six months was almost taken out on the kid, he was lucky I didn't kill him.
+All of my repressed anger from the last six months was almost taken out on the kid; he was lucky I didn't kill him.

 No, I thought.
 I was lucky that I didn't kill him.

-I shuddered at the thought and the soothing feeling of the constant stream of hot water disappeared entirely as a horrible sensation of sickening guilt welled in my guts.
+I shuddered at the thought, and the soothing feeling of the constant stream of hot water disappeared entirely as a horrible sensation of sickening guilt welled in my guts.

 Taryst was right!
-Sudden rage over took me and I punched the tiled wall.
+Sudden rage overtook me, and I punched the tiled wall.
 Blood intermingled with water and pain erupted through my hand.

 I am a coward!
 A bully who takes out his anger on those weaker than him because he is too scared to take it out on those over him!

-The very definition of cowardice.
+That is the very definition of cowardice.

 It was quite depressing really.